 Javed Patel is a corporate consultant.
 He is the former CEO of GridIron Systems, a big data storage acceleration company located in Sunnyvale, CA and former CEO of Sierra Monolithics, where he led its rapid growth resulting in the acquisition of the company by Semtech Corporation (Nasdaq: SMTC).
 Previously, he held various senior management positions at Anadigics, Tropian, WJ Communications, and Quake Technologies.
 Javed holds BSEE and MSEE degrees from University of Kansas and an MBA degree from Drexel University.

 Maha Elgenaidi is the founder and the first president and CEO of the organization.
 She is the author of training handbooks on outreach for American Muslims as well as training seminars for public institutions on developing cultural competency with the American Muslim community.
 Recently named by the San Jose Business Journal as one of Silicon Valley's Women of Influence, Maha has been recognized with numerous civil rights awards, including the "Civil Rights Leadership Award" from the California Association of Human Relations Organizations.
-She is pursuing her graduate degree in religious studies at Stanford University and received her bachelors' degree in Political Science and Economics from the American University in Cairo.
+She holds a master's degree in Religious Studies from Stanford University and received her bachelor's degree in Political Science and Economics from the American University in Cairo.

 Shaista Ali is founder and CEO of "We are One," A non-profit organization which provides support for interfaith initiatives in India.
 We Are One promotes communal harmony across the world at a grassroots level, empowering individuals and communities through a variety of financial and social initiatives, building peace and harmony as one human race.